KIWIBOARDS/Technical_Documentation/README.md

-# Welcome to KiwiBoard Developer home
+# Welcome to KIWIBoard Developer home

 ## How to Use :